 NOVA Formula

-eco-social films and radio/sound works and experiments
+eco-social films, sound-art works and experiments

 see also: https://vimeo.com/novadada